 - betting: activities where a participant has a chance to win a prize, and where bets are taken on the outcome of a future event or the occurrence of a future event.

-A lottery that is divided into several classes, with separate prize draws for each class.
+Class lottery is a lottery that is divided into several classes, with separate prize draws for each class.

-Bets where all or part of the prize depends on the size of the total pool of bets or is split between the winners.
+Pool betting is bets where all or part of the prize depends on the size of the total pool of bets or is split between the winners.

-Mechanical or electronic machines that can be used for games where the player can win a prize.
+Slot machines are mechanical or electronic machines that can be used for games where the player can win a prize.

-Games concluded between a player and a gambling operator using remote communications.
+Online games are games concluded between a player and a gambling operator using remote communications.

-Games concluded between a player and a gambling operator or a gambling operator's dealer who meet in person.
+Land-based games are games concluded between a player and a gambling operator or a gambling operator's dealer who meet in person.

 Contrary to most gambling regulations, Danish gambling legislation does not distinguish between online poker and other online casino games.
 Poker is considered a casino game and is not subject to specific regulations, and is consequently regulated under the same rules as any other online casino game.